Amazon Product Photography Requirements: Complete 2026 Compliance Guide

 What Additional Images Still Can't Include

-Amazon apparel has the most additional rules of any category.
+Amazon apparel has the most additional rules of any category, and the enforcement is strict because apparel returns driven by mismatched imagery hurt Amazon's buyer-trust metrics.

 Main image: For most clothing subcategories (tops, dresses, pants, outerwear), the main image must show the garment on a human model or using a ghost mannequin effect — flat lays are not acceptable.
 Some subcategories (accessories, socks, underwear) may allow flat lay main images.
 Check the specific style guide for your subcategory in Seller Central.
 The mannequin itself must be invisible — only the garment shape should be visible against the white background.
 Our clothing photography guide covers the ghost mannequin technique in detail.